Irving gets hot in fourth as Nets outscore Hawks 145-141

+NEW YORK (AP) — In a game that was almost all about offense, Kyrie Irving just couldn’t get into the act.

+Then in the fourth quarter, he shot the Hawks down from the unbeaten list.

-NEW YORK (AP) — Kyrie Irving shook off three rough quarters to score 17 of his 25 points in the fourth, Kevin Durant had 33 points, 11 rebounds and eight assists, and the Brooklyn Nets handed the Atlanta Hawks their first loss with a 145-141 victory on Wednesday night.
+Irving shook off three rough quarters to score 17 of his 25 points in the fourth, Kevin Durant had 33 points, 11 rebounds and eight assists, and the Brooklyn Nets handed Atlanta its first loss with a 145-141 victory on Wednesday night.

-In the opener of a two-game series between the teams that was almost entirely about offense — the third game in Nets franchise where both teams had 100 points through three quarters — Irving couldn’t get into the act.
-He was just 3 for 16 from the field and getting badly outplayed by point guard counterpart Trae Young.
+The opener of a two-game series was the third game in Nets franchise where both teams had 100 points through three quarters.
+But Irving was just 3 for 16 from the field and getting badly outplayed by point guard counterpart Trae Young.

-But he made three 3-pointers in the final period after missing all seven through three as the Nets rallied to win after dropping two straight following their 2-0 start.
+Then he made three 3-pointers in the final period after missing all seven through three as the Nets rallied to win after dropping two straight following their 2-0 start.
+Irving and Durant combined for Brooklyn’s final 20 points over the final 5 1/2 minutes of a game that left everyone spent.

 Young had 30 points, 11 assists and six rebounds, and John Collins had 30 points and 10 rebounds.
 But it wasn’t enough for the Hawks, who had won their first three for the first time since 2016.